vemarsas/FLUIDOMOS/FLUIDOMOS Guide.md

 ```

 #### 4.7 Check the installation status of fluidos and liquo
-To check installation status use the following coomands:
+To check installation status use the following commands:

 ```bash
 kubectl get pods -A